nhsconnect/FHIR-CDS/pages/support/support_communications.md

 ## Contact Us ##
-For general enquiries please send an email to the NHS Digital Interoperability Team at [interoperabilityteam@nhs.net](mailto:interoperabilityteam@nhs.net).
+For general enquiries please send an email to the Urgent and Emergency Care Digital Integration at [uecdi@nhs.net](mailto:uecdi@nhs.net).